tigersizer/cluster-test/stack1/README.md

 This is another case of randomly changing environment variable names and availablity, which resulted in using the full configuration file.

+The changes:
+- journalDirectory is set to the `docker run` mount point: `data/bookkeeper/journal`; "journal" is not added automagically.
+- advertisedAddress is set to `bookieX.cluster.test`.
+- ledgerDirectories is set to the `docker run` mount point: `data/bookkeepers/ledgers`; "ledgers" is not added automagically.
+- prometheusStatsHttpPort is set to `8082`, which could have been mapped in the `docker run` command.
+- httpServerEnabled is set to `true` (mainly for Prometheus).
+- httpServerPort is set to `8082` to match the prometheus port, as recommended.
+- zkServers is set to `zoo1.cluster.test:2181,zoo2.cluster.test:2181,zoo3.cluster.test:2181`.

 #### Pulsar Broker

 This was the least painful, although I had gained experience by this point.

+The changes:
+- zookeeperServers is set to `zoo1.cluster.test:2181,zoo2.cluster.test:2181,zoo3.cluster.test:2181`
+- configurationStoreServers is set to `zoo1.cluster.test:2181,zoo2.cluster.test:2181,zoo3.cluster.test:2181`
+- webServicePort is `8083`, which could have been mapped in the `docker run` command

 #### Cassandra

 Lions, tigers, and bears!
 Cassandra configuration is brutal.

+It has an entire directory of configuration: etccassandra under conf.
+This is mounted at `/etc/cassandra`, hence the name.

 **IP Addresses** There are IP addresses in this configuration; Cassandra _requires_ it.